 The question then is - how can we bring the tools that live within Systems Inspired Leadership and Relationship Systems Intelligence to the table?
 Some of it is around using the skill of reading the emotional field - feeling, seeing and sensing who you have in front of you, and meeting that group or that person where they are.
-And then, to navigate - whether it's conflict that needs to be managed, or ventilation that needs to happen.
+Then, to navigate - whether it's conflict that needs to be managed, or ventilation that needs to happen.
 There’s an awareness that something is trying to shift.
 We don't know in which direction.
 So how do we own the chaos and help unfold it and create safely for it to occur without blocking it?
 The more blocking that occurs, the more disruption will happen.

 Our role is to hold a steady space for this emergence.
 What's trying to happen?
 What's useful about this?
-What is it that we say no to, and how do we say no without mimicking the very thing that's people are standing up against?
+What is it that we say no to, and how do we say no without mimicking the very thing that people are standing up against?
 It's a complex piece that doesn't have clear answers yet.